highchair/artinruins-com/property-img/_To-DO.md

 # Silver Spring
 * Find the old photos and rescan them.
 All are poor quality.

-# Old Police Station
-* Find the Frank Mullin photos and recrop/resize
-* Find the 2007 photos of the post-demolition cleared land

-# Pulse Nightclub
-* Images in the Thurston Saw folder, Providence.
-P1010127.JPG, P1010128.JPG, P1010129.JPG

-# Providence Fruit Warehouse
-* A bunch of photos collected in a folder called LOST where I can no longer find the originals to recrop them

 # RI Malleable Iron / Elizabeth Mill
 * First photo is actually another building that was razed sometime between 2012 and 2016